 What Is the Net Profit Margin Ratio?

-Common stock dividends are the only major debit item left out of the equation.
+Common stock dividends are the only major debt item left out of the equation.
 This is because, technically, common stock dividends aren't expenses, they're profits distributed to stockholders.
-Further, they aren't obligatory debits -- a company's board declares the dividend and that same board can also reduce or suspend dividends at any time.
+Further, dividends aren't obligatory payments.
+A company's board declares the dividend and that same board can also reduce or suspend dividends at any time.

 - Net Sales: Net sales are simply sales revenue with any returns and allowances subtracted out.

-Net Profit Margin Ratio = Net Income/Net Sales = ________
+Net Profit Margin Ratio = Net Income/Net Sales

 When you look at the net profit margin ratio, you see that the numerator (net income) is affected by the company's actions to reduce expenses and the denominator (net sales) is affected by the company's actions to increase sales revenue.
-Both actions will increase the net profit margin ratio
+Both actions will increase the net profit margin ratio.

 Companies that generate greater profit per dollar of sales are more efficient.
 Companies with high net profit margin ratios are also better able to survive a product line that doesn't meet expectations or a period of economic contraction.

-Net Profit Margin Ratio is also a good time-series analysis measure, whereby business owners can look at company data across different time periods to see how the business is trending -- a comparative analysis points to profit areas that have deteriorated or of increased cost trends that are reducing net profit.
-Financial ratios like the net profit margin ratio become most meaningful when they are viewed over time.
+The net profit margin ratio is also a good time-series analysis measure, whereby business owners can look at company data across different time periods to see how the business is trending.
+A comparative analysis can highlight profit areas that have deteriorated or reveal increased cost trends that are reducing net profit.
+Financial ratios like the net profit margin ratio become most meaningful when they are viewed from several data points over time.